hugessen/LazSoc-1.0/readme.md

 - [x] Save what tab they were on in the newsfeed when they go to a different event or page
 - [x] Add in JDCC Header
 - [ ] Deal with recurring events
+- [ ] Make the dates on newsfeed into format like August 1, 2015

 # Suggestions to consider